nesdoug/M1TE2/Readme.txt

 All the menu options should be self-explanatory.
 Some of them won't work if you are in the wrong mode.
 The message box should explain the problem.

-Loading just 32 bytes palette loads to the currently selected palette row.
+Loading a 16 color palette loads to the currently selected palette row.
-Same with saving 32 bytes.
+Same with saving 16 color.
 It saves the currently selected palette row.

 Saving Maps only saves the currently selected map.
 Loading maps only loads to the currently selected map.